datapartnership/datapartnership.github.io/content/updates/imf-digitalization-in-ssa.md

 With the purpose of informing policymakers and facilitating policies that promote digital connectivity and building household resiliency, this empirical study assesses whether households with mobile connectivity withstood COVID-19 shocks better regarding income, employment, food security, and education.

 ![Digitalization in Sub-Saharan Africa](/digitalization_SSA_1.PNG)
+Source: Mobile coverage maps (3G and 4G) are based on authors’ calculations using CoverageRight™ data of 2019 Q4 provided by Ookla®.
 ![Digitalization in Sub-Saharan Africa](/digitalization_SSA_2.PNG)
+Source: Based on authors’ calculations using CoverageRight™ data of 2021 Q2 provided by Ookla-®.

 ## Impact